Community Guide

 Women, Infants, and Children (WIC) Program

-Berkshire North WIC is a Supplemental Food Program for Women, Infants and Children.
-WIC is a nutrition program that provides nutrition and health education, healthy food, breastfeeding education and support and other services free of charge.
+WIC’s goal is to help keep pregnant and breastfeeding women, infants and children under 5 years old healthy.
 WIC also offers immunization screenings and referrals, breastfeeding support and nutrition and health workshops on a variety of topics including meal planning, maintaining a healthy weight, picky eaters, caring for a new baby, and shopping on a budget.
+Women who are pregnant can receive WIC benefits before they see their obstetrician.
+WIC also provides benefits for 6 months for postpartum women who have miscarried.

 Pittsfield, MA 01201